 Conch-servation

-In November 2019, I traveled to Turneffe Atoll, Belize, on the Mesoamerican barrier reef, to research the sustainability of the Belizean Queen Conch (Aliger gigas) fishery, the efficacy of existing regulations, and the adaptive capacity of the Atoll’s fisherfolk.
+In November 2019, my studies took me to Turneffe Atoll, Belize, on the Mesoamerican barrier reef, to research the sustainability of the Belizean Queen Conch (Aliger gigas) fishery, the efficacy of existing regulations, and the adaptive capacity of the Atoll’s fishing community.

 Research was conducted through a series of semi-structured interviews and key informants in the region, as well as through the analysis of “knocked,” or discarded shells, left by fishers after harvest.